itmaybejj/editoria11y-wp/readme.txt

 Note that work is proceeding on the [UI rewrite](https://editoria11y.princeton.edu/next/), and feedback would be much appreciated.

+= 1.1.0
+* Significant redesign of the tips and panel.
+The new interface can be tested on the [Editoria11y library demo site](https://editoria11y.princeton.edu/next/).
+* New interface for the in-editor checker eliminates compatibility issues with other plugins.

 = 1.0.21 =
 * [Fix for live checker not showing in WP 6.6+](https://github.com/itmaybejj/editoria11y-wp/issues/36).